 The Intel Atom Z3770 processor is on par with even processors like the quad-core Qualcomm Snapdragon 800 at 2.3GHz in benchmark tests, but only when running software or online tasks that aren’t too complex.
 So the most graphic intensive tasks, such as the newest heaviest games may not run as smoothly as expected.

 All I’m saying is that together with the 2GB of DDR3 RAM, the Lenovo ThinkPad 8 should not bee seen as a fully fledged Windows 8 workhorse that can perform as well as a proper Windows 8 laptop or desktop.
 We’re just not there yet with the small Windows 8 tablets.
 Hopefully Samsung will make a tablet like that at some point, but at this point there’s not even a rumor about something like that being in the works.

-Other specifications that sets Lenovo ThinkPad 8 apart from its competition is the USB 3.0, though it is a microUSB.
+Other specifications that sets Lenovo ThinkPad 8 apart from its competition is the USB 3.0.

 There are two storage options on this tablet, 64GB and 128GB, plus microSD card support.
 Theoretically, there are two OS options as well, which is Windows 8.1 and Windows 8.1 Pro.
 Originally Lenovo amassed attention by claiming there would be a range of cellular versions of this tablet too, but good luck trying to actually get hold of any of these model variations as it seems only the Wi-Fi version with Windows 8.1 have been produced so far.